5 Reasons to Stop Shaving Between Waxes

 The best recommendation you can give clients when they start coming in for regular waxing is to stay on track with appointments.
 The more appointments they miss or the more they disrupt them with shaving, the longer it will take to get the benefits of waxing.
 Bottom line, ask them to come in every four to six weeks – depending on their hair growth – religiously.

 2. It will make their next wax more uncomfortable.Clarify that "uncomfortable" means "painful."
 The hair follicle is tough, and it usually takes a few appointments before it weakens and it becomes easier to remove the hair from the root.
 If the client keeps shaving to skip appointments, they'll wax less and lengthen the time it takes for the follicle to weaken.
 Tough follicles equal more difficult hair removal, longer waxing sessions, and more pain.
-This is another very good reason to resolve ditching the razor for good once you start waxing!
+This is another very good reason to resolve ditching the razor for good, once you start waxing!

 3. It will change the texture of hair.We have all heard the claims that shaving makes hair grow back coarser and darker.
-Tell your clients that this is partially true, but not because the hair structure itself changes, but because the razor cuts hair in an angle, which makes it feel sharper and look thicker.
+Tell your clients that this is partially true, but not because the hair structure itself changes, but because the razor cuts hair at an angle, which makes it feel sharper and look thicker.
 However, you can assure your clients that waxing does change the texture of hair for the better.
 As you wax more, the hair will grow back finer and sparser due to the weakening of the follicle.
 Waxing scores again!

 4. It will provide shabby results.Once you start waxing, shaving can't even compare!
 Warn your clients that they'll be taking the razor at their own risk of getting bad results (like missing some hairs, getting nicks and cuts, and more noticeable stubble).
 Also, shaving in between waxing appointments perpetuates the shaving cycle and brings you back to square one when it comes to hair removal.